paspf/nanosam2/README.md

 ### Todo

-- [ ] Upload trained Resnet18 and Casvit_s backbones
+- [x] Upload trained Resnet18, mobilenet and Casvit_s backbones
 - [ ] Add a video segmentation demo
 - [ ] Improve instructions how to install the thing